ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

-# Rehearsal 4 - Protocol Upgrade via Nested Multisig
+# Rehearsal 5 - Remove Deputy Guardian and Unpause

 ## Objective

-In this rehearsal we will be intervening to restore users ability to make withdrawals from the the Superchain.
+In this rehearsal we will be intervening to restore users ability to make withdrawals from the Superchain, and prevent the Deputy Guardian from pausing the system again.

 ## Overview